Sunday, March 17, 2024

 Americans weren’t just celebrating John Glenn’s orbit in 1962.
 They were also rejoicing in the start of an extended period lasting through 1965 in which no truly terrible songs topped the Hot 100.
 Sure, each of us as individuals could find a few songs to hate from that time frame, but there are no consensus picks as to the worst #1 records.
 The closest we have is “Roses Are Red”, whose Rate Your Music score was very low for its time but would be considered average today.
 And that mirrors the critics’ view of Bobby Vinton as well: he was so mediocre that he was even mediocre at being bad.

 But that’s not giving Vinton enough credit.
 He is one of very few musical artists who has mastered the art of time travel, building an extraordinarily successful career on the notion that many people do not easily part with the ways of the past.
-As someone who still has a 30-year-old cathode ray tube TV sitting in his living room, I find that to be admirable.
+As someone who still has a 30-year-old cathode ray tube TV sitting in my living room, I find that to be admirable.
 Vinton ventured so far into the realm of the uncool that he can actually be considered cool for it.
 Yet, other than a brief moment in 1986 when his song “Blue Velvet” was used in a movie, there has never been any kind of revival of his music.
 Just like Lawrence Welk, who I wrote about previously, Vinton has been mostly forgotten.

 Vinton’s career appeared to be washed up by the time he was 26, as he was still performing big band music at a time in which big bands had become passé.
 In 1962 his record label informed him that his deal would not be renewed.
 He reinvented himself on the spot, but not as a 1960s rock ‘n’ roller: he would be the next Bing Crosby.
 I can just imagine the exasperated sighs that were emitted by the label’s executives when Vinton announced this plan.
 His contract still had a few records left to run, however, so the label had little choice but to go along.
 Vinton discovered “Roses Are Red” in a pile of discarded submissions from songwriters, and you know what happened after that.
 A rejected song, recorded by a rejected singer, hit #1 and put Vinton on the path to superstardom.
 He became one of the top performers of the decade.
 (One ranking based on the Billboard charts places him at #11 for the 1960s – two notches ahead of the Rolling Stones.)